 MCP server

-Connect AI agents to your Inventra organization.
+Connect AI agents to your Inventra organizations.

 How it works